A Triathlon Training Plan For Your First Ironman

 • Aerobic power: Strong aerobic sessions performed at a sustained pace, or gradually building pace, at a moderate level of intensity, which build endurance while maintaining good form.

-• Brick: Running immediately after a ride to get used to the sensation.
+• Brick: Running immediately after a ride to get used to the sensation and learn strategies for pushing through.
+More on brick workouts here.

 • Run/Walk: To get into the rhythm of walking through aid stations, practicing refueling, and staying on your run legs for longer periods of time in training.

-The plan includes three longer run/walk sessions.
-This is to get into the rhythm of walking through aid stations, practicing refueling, and staying on your run legs for longer periods of time in training.
+You may be wondering about the run/walk workouts, so let me explain: This Ironman training plan includes three longer run/walk sessions to get into the rhythm of walking through aid stations, practicing refueling, and staying on your run legs for longer periods of time in training.
 It is important to not try to run the entire distance, or go faster or longer than indicated portions, as the resulting body breakdown and recovery required will derail upcoming training sessions.
 Week 7 ends with a two-hour run/walk off of a 3.5-hour ride—a perfect chance to practice your pacing and nutrition strategies.

-During recovery weeks, plan to rest.
+There will also be a few recovery weeks built in to this training plan.
 Recovery is when the body heals up and gets stronger.
 Avoid the temptation to go long on the weekend and save your energy for the next two-week build.
+The same is true for taper week, when you scale back on workouts ahead of the race.
 During taper, stay focused on the goals of each session, but also create time to recover like a pro.

 Nutrition is critical to a successful Ironman.
 Generally athletes will strive for 250–400 calories per hour of carbohydrates on the bike, and 200–350 calories per hour on the run.
 This is accompanied by 750ml–1.5L of fluid per hour, and 500–1,000mg of sodium per liter of fluid consumed.
 The specific recipe that works best for each athlete is highly individual.
 Log your nutrition in training, record how your body reacts and adjust the protocol accordingly to find your own successful combination.
 There are many experts who can advise you on what will work for your body type and digestion.
-Be specific on what you will do on race day.
-Don’t wing it.
+In training, fuel with what you plan to use on race day; if you wish to make use of the aid stations, research what will be served at your race and order the same formulations to practice with in training.

 Week 1